GoogleChrome/OriginTrials/developer-guide.md

 Once your origin has opted into a trial of an experimental feature you can then build demos and prototypes that your friends and beta testing users can try for the duration of the trial without them needing to flip special flags in Chrome.

+You can also run limited in-production experiments to evaluate the effictiveness of a feature at-scale.
+Just be careful to limit the amount of traffic included in the trial as the trial will automatically disable if it is used in more than 0.5% of Chrome page loads.
+This is part of the protections in place to prevent the feature from becoming a defacto standard before the experimentation and standards work have completed.

 ## How do I enable an experimental feature on my origin?

 You can opt any page on your origin into the trial of an experimental feature by [requesting a token for your origin](https://developers.chrome.com/origintrials/).
 After signing up for a trial, we will generate a token for your origin.